 All of the ED medications currently available can cause a mild reduction in your blood pressure levels.
 This is caused by their effects on smooth muscle tissue and blood flow.
 This reduction is mild and does not cause any dangerous side effects in healthy men.

 If you use nitrates or other medications to treat hypertension, the reduction in blood pressure caused by ED medications can be dangerous.

-Can a doctor diagnose erectile dysfunction remotely?
+Can a medical professional diagnose erectile dysfunction remotely?

-Our Australian-based GPs ask you questions to evaluate your symptoms and make sure it’s safe and appropriate to prescribe ED medication.
+Our Australian-based clinicians ask you questions to evaluate your symptoms and make sure it’s safe and appropriate to prescribe ED medication.
 They then use your answers to diagnose your condition and create a treatment plan.
 That’s why it’s vital you answer each question to the best of your knowledge and ensure that every answer in the questionnaire is answered truthful, accurate and thorough.

 How does premature ejaculation treatment work with Stagger?